Lord Dunmore's War

-Background

-Settlement and resistance in the Ohio Country
+Settlement and resistance in the Kentucke country

-The area south of the Ohio River had long been claimed by the Iroquois Confederacy.
+The area south of the Ohio River and west of the Kanawha River (long referred to as Kentucke country after a region around the namesake river in what is today eastern Kentucky) had been claimed by the Iroquois Confederacy since their conquest in the 17th-century Beaver Wars.
 Although they were the most powerful Indian nation in the Northern Colonies, other tribes also made claims to the area and often hunted the region.
-Contention over the Ohio Country was one of the causes of the Seven Years' War between France and Britain, which ended with France ceding notional control over the entire area at the Treaty of Paris in 1763.

 When, in accordance with the Treaty of Fort Stanwix (1768), British officials acquired the land south of the Ohio River from the Iroquois, many other Ohio Indians who had hunted in these lands refused to accede to the treaty and prepared to defend their hunting rights.

-At the forefront of this resistance were the Shawnee.
-They were the most powerful among the anti-Iroquois Indian nations.
+At the forefront of this resistance were the Shawnee, the most powerful among the allied Algonquin tribes of the Ohio Valley.
 They soon organized a large confederacy of Shawnee-Ohio Confederated Indians who were opposed to the British and the Iroquois in order to enforce their claims.
 British officials worked to isolate the Shawnee diplomatically from other Indian nations.
 When full-blown hostilities broke out within a few years, the Shawnee would find that they faced the Virginia militia with few allies.

-Following the 1768 treaty, colonial explorers, surveyors, and settlers began pouring into the region (see Vandalia (colony)).
-This immediately brought them into direct contact with Native Americans.
-Of the upper Ohio Valley, especially the Allegheny River, George Washington wrote in his journal for Saturday, Nov.
-17, 1770, "The Indians who are very dexterous, even their women, in the Management of Canoes, have there Hunting Camps & Cabins all along the River for the convenience of Transporting their Skins by Water to Market."
+Following the 1768 treaty, colonial explorers, surveyors, and settlers began pouring into the region.
+This immediately brought them into direct contact with Native Americans of the upper Ohio Valley, especially the Allegheny River.
+George Washington wrote in his journal for November 17, 1770, "The Indians who are very dexterous, even their women, in the Management of Canoes, have there Hunting Camps & Cabins all along the River for the convenience of Transporting their Skins by Water to Market."

+The Boone incident
-In September 1773, a then obscure hunter named Daniel Boone led a group of about 50 emigrants in the first attempt by white colonists to establish a settlement in Kentucky County, Virginia.

-On October 9, 1773, Boone's oldest son James, age 16, and a small group of men and boys who were retrieving supplies were attacked by a band of Delawares, Shawnees, and Cherokees.
-They had decided "to send a message of their opposition to settlement…" James Boone and Henry Russell, a teenage son of future Revolutionary War officer William Russell, were captured and tortured to death.
+In September 1773, noted frontiersman Daniel Boone led a group of about 50 emigrants up the Powell River valley in Tennessee in the first attempt by white colonists to establish a settlement in Kentucke.
+On October 9, 1773, just south of the Cumberland Gap, Boone's oldest son James, age 16, and a small group of men and boys who were retrieving supplies were attacked by a band of Delawares, Shawnees, and Cherokees.
+They had decided "to send a message of their opposition to settlement..."
+James Boone and Henry Russell, a teenage son of future Revolutionary War officer William Russell, were captured and tortured to death.
 The brutality of the killings shocked the settlers along the frontier, and Boone's party abandoned their expedition.
 By December, the incident had been reported in Baltimore and Philadelphia newspapers.

-The deaths among Boone's party were among the first events in Lord Dunmore's War.
+The deaths among Boone's party were among the seminal events that culminated in Lord Dunmore's War.
 For the next several years, Indian nations opposed to the treaty continued to attack settlers, ritually mutilated and tortured to death the surviving men, and took the women and children into slavery.

+Boone's expedition was the first of several as part of a scheme with land speculator Richard Henderson to establish the Transylvania Colony in Kentucke.